 The program is designed to prepare a graduate with the entry-level skills and knowledge needed to assume the role of a registered nurse and succeed on the National Council Licensure Exam for Registered Nursing (NCLEX-RN).
 The graduate provides and manages client care, communicates and functions as a member of the health care team, adhering to legal and ethical standards of professional nursing practice.
 Graduates practice in hospitals, clinics, and extended-care facilities and may continue their nursing education to the bachelors, masters, and doctoral levels through a variety of educational articulation options.
 Students applying for this program must take an admission exam and be formally accepted into the program.
 Admission selection is competitive and is based on a point system.
 Program application, and details of the admission process and point system are available in the Nursing Program.
-A new class is admitted twice each year and the deadline for program application is February 1 (fall admission) and June 15 (spring admission).
+A new class is admitted twice each year and the deadline for program application is March 1 (fall admission) and September 1 (spring admission).

 |Career||Experienced Salary Range|

 Data provided by Jobs4TN.
 Salaries are not guaranteed.

 The Associate of Applied Science in Nursing is approved by the Tennessee Board of Nursing and is accredited by the: Accreditation Commission for Education in Nursing (ACEN)3343 Peachtree Road NE, Suite 850

 Atlanta GA 30326

 Jackson State Community College is accredited by the Southern Association of Colleges and Schools.